 How do I audit my deposits and withdrawals?

-Exodus allows you to export your entire transaction history and audit your wallet.
-This is a good step to take to make sure all deposits were properly credited into your wallet.
-This also gives you the peace of mind to make sure your wallet balance is exact.
+Auditing your transactions is a good practice to ensure all transactions are properly displayed in your wallet.
+This also gives you the peace of mind that your wallet balance is exact, and up to date.

-When auditing your wallet all calculations need to be done in the digital asset you are evaluating and NOT the counter value.
-For example if you are auditing your Bitcoin wallet you count each of your Bitcoin deposits and withdrawals to get your final Bitcoin balance.
-Audits can not be done on fiat values (USD, GBP, Euros, etc.) because this value fluctuates by the minute depending on market conditions.
+When auditing your wallet, all calculations need to be done in the digital asset you are evaluating and NOT the fiat counter value.
+For example, if you are auditing your Bitcoin wallet, you count each of your Bitcoin deposits and withdrawals to get your final Bitcoin balance.
+Audits cannot be done on fiat values (USD, GBP, Euros, etc.) because this value fluctuates depending on market conditions.

-Each of your Exodus wallets can be audited independently by following these steps:
+Your transactions can be audited by following these steps:

-1. Before you start you audit be sure you refresh your wallet.
-This refresh process goes out to the digital asset blockchain and makes sure Exodus has all the latest information on your account.
-If you had a network problem, or your internet connection was down, this step makes sure your account has the latest state.
-This is always the first step you want to do in an audit.
-Here is how you refresh your wallet:
+Before you start the audit, be sure you refresh your wallet.
+This refresh process rescans the blockchain, and makes sure Exodus has all the latest information on your balance, just in case you had a network problem or your internet connection was down.

-3. Once you have your transactions exported you will want to import your transactions into Google Sheets, Numbers (on the Mac) or Microsoft Excel.
+Once you have your transactions exported you will want to import the CSV file into a spreadsheet program such as Google Sheets, Numbers (on Mac), LibreOffice, or Microsoft Excel.
 This will give you a complete spreadsheet of all your transactions and allow you to start your audit.

-5. After you are satisfied with your deposits.
-You want to look at your withdrawals next.
-When adding up your withdrawal be sure you not only add up your amounts you sent but the fees associated with sending the asset.
+When adding up your withdrawal be sure to count the amount you sent as well as the the fees associated with sending the transaction.
 Each asset and transaction has the fee you paid in the transaction line.

-6. Finally take your total deposits and subtract your total withdrawals this final number will be your final balance Exodus will list.
+Finally, take your total deposits and subtract your total withdrawals (including the fees) - this final number will be your final balance.